Frenectomy (Tongue Tie & Lip Tie Release) in Ottawa

 Buccal Frenectomy

 Less commonly, frenums connecting the cheeks to the gums can restrict oral function or pull on gum tissue, causing recession.
-These buccal frenum releases follow similar techniques to labial frenectomy.
+These releases follow similar techniques to labial frenectomy.

 What Happens During Treatment

-On the day of the frenectomy, we begin by administering the chosen sedation option.
+On procedure day, we administer the chosen sedation option.
 For very young infants, we typically use only topical numbing gel.
 For older children, appropriate sedation ensures complete comfort.
 Once your child is relaxed (or asleep), we ensure complete numbness of the treatment area.

-For traditional surgical frenectomy, the surgeon uses surgical scissors or a scalpel to carefully cut the frenum, releasing the restriction.
+The surgeon uses surgical scissors or a scalpel to carefully cut the frenum, releasing the restriction.
 The tissue is thin and contains relatively few blood vessels, so bleeding is typically minimal.
-For simple releases, no stitches are needed—the tissue heals on its own within days.
+For simple releases, no stitches are needed.
 More extensive releases may require 1-3 dissolvable stitches.
+Most procedures take 5-15 minutes.

 After the release, we apply gentle pressure with gauze to control any bleeding (usually stops within 1-2 minutes), provide detailed aftercare instructions, and for infants, encourage immediate breastfeeding or bottle feeding to comfort the baby.